 Valuation Adjustment Factors

-Who determines Adjustment Factors?
+Who determines Adjustment Factors

 Adjustment Factors are determined by the Valuer-General.

-How often are Adjustment Factors determined?
+When are Adjustment Factors determined

-The Adjustment Factors are determined in March -
+The Adjustment Factors are determined in March

-• annually for land value
+• annually for land value, and

-What properties are affected by an Adjustment Factor?
+What properties are affected by Adjustment Factors

 Property sales information, current rental data and a range of relevant market evidence are used to determine the levels of value of each class of properties within a selected area.

-• Residential - Properties that are able to be occupied by people on a temporary or permanent basis for residential purposes.
+• Residential properties that are able to be occupied by people on a temporary or permanent basis for residential purposes.

-• (a) Cultivating land to sell the produce of the cultivation
+(a) cultivating land to sell the produce of the cultivation

-(b) Maintaining animals or poultry for sale or selling their natural increase or bodily produce
+(b) maintaining animals or poultry for sale or selling their natural increase or bodily produce

-(c) Keeping bees to sell the honey
+(c) keeping bees to sell the honey

-(d) Commercial fishing and cultivating aquatic plants or animals, including the preparation for fishing and the storage and preservation of fish and fishing gear
+(d) commercial fishing and cultivating aquatic plants or animals, including the preparation for fishing and the storage and preservation of fish and fishing gear

-(e) Cultivating or propagating for sale plants, seedlings, mushrooms or orchids
+(e) cultivating or propagating for sale plants, seedlings, mushrooms or orchids.

 Current and previous Adjustment Factors

-OVG Adjustment Factors 2024 (PDF 105Kb)
+OVG Adjustment Factors 2024 (105Kb)

-OVG Adjustment Factors 2023 (PDF 308Kb)
+OVG Adjustment Factors 2023 (308Kb)

-OVG Adjustment Factors 2022 (PDF 139Kb)
+OVG Adjustment Factors 2022 (139Kb)

 OVG Adjustment Factors 2021 (274Kb)